-Marquee is a modern New York club, with a luxurious and bright atmosphere, with floor to ceiling LED displays.
+Marquee is a modern New York club, with a luxurious, bright atmosphere, featuring floor-to-ceiling LED displays.
 The enchanting atmosphere created by the music goes perfectly with the extraordinary high-class decor of the bar.
-DJs and live bands keep the party going all night long and the state-of-the-art sound system sets the perfect mood.
+DJs and live bands keep the party going all night long and the state-of-the-art sound system creates the perfect atmosphere.

 Doha Bar & Lounge (3834 31st St, Queens, New York)